RamassamyM/graphql-yoga-mongodb-backend-boilerplate-passport/readme.md

 Our custom rules should not be coupled to a specific resolver.

 - Security concerns : different security protections with [helmet](https://www.npmjs.com/package/helmet), express-rate-limit (todo), express-brute(todo), csurf(todo)

+- Authenticationwith JWT-token and passport :
+  - passport is a nice middleware for node JS app to handle authentication and manage permissions according routes.
+As Graphql has mainly only one route, it works differently :
+  - so there is a simple system that checks the jwt token and authenticate a user if it is possible then authorizations are handled by schema directives.
+  - to allow oauth authentication (third parties) and signup, we use passport strategies authentication and create GraphQL mutation to query third parties api, then create or udpate  the user and generate an internal jwt token that will be used like above.
+So passport is not used for all the system authentication but for using strategies authentication.
+  - for better security in generating jwt token, you can use RS256 instead of HS256 : you need in that case private/public keys as PEM and add paths in you .env file : to generate these keys :

+    ssh-keygen -t rsa -b 4096 -m PEM -f jwtRS256.key openssl rsa -in jwtRS256.key -pubout -outform PEM -out jwtRS256.key.pub

+If you want to use HS256 remove the algorithm in /utils/generateToken.js and /utils/verifyToken.js and add a secret key in .env file.
+To generate a secret key if you have python (>3.6) installed, go in python shell (you can try in your terminal `python`) and enter ([doc](https://blog.miguelgrinberg.com/post/the-new-way-to-generate-secure-tokens-in-python)):

+    import secrets
+    secrets.token_urlsafe(40)

 ###### Other tools
 - Sending emails with `nodemailer`